-The Harry Potter Trivia Treasure Hunt is the perfect addition to your Harry Potter party.
+The Harry Potter Trivia Treasure Hunt is part of our Harry Party Party Game Collection. the perfect addition to your Harry Potter party.
 Plus- You can play it anywhere!
 It involves trivia questions that players can test their knowledge of the Harry Potter books, clues that players will need to use their brains to solve, and fun "curses" that players must act out if they get the answers wrong.
+See Our Customer Reviews!

 In most treasure hunt players answer a clue and the answer leads to the next clue location.
 It is the same in this hunt, but one of the unique qualities of this printable treasure hunt is that you decide where the clue locations are.

 This hunt includes a clue locator sheet that has a list numbered 1-50.
 For each number on the list you write a possible location where clues may be hidden.

 This hunt comes with 20 clues that players must solve to find the "treasure".
 Twelve trivia questions, and eight visual clue puzzles.